-School employees and dependents
+Employees and dependents

-For a newly eligible school employee and their eligible dependents, dental coverage begins the first day of the month following the date the school employee becomes eligible.
+For a newly eligible employee and their eligible dependents, dental coverage begins the first day of the month following the date the employee becomes eligible.
+If the employee becomes eligible on the first working day of the month, then coverage begins on that date.